rob-foulkrod/event-hub-azd/demoguide/apimwithconference.md

             margin: 5px;">

 **Tip:**
-1. This scenario can be used in AZ-204 Developing Azure Solutions and can demonstrate the basics of communication between apps by using a broker (event hub) deployed in Azure.
+1. This scenario can be used in AZ-204 Developing Azure Solutions and can demonstrate the basics of communication between apps by using a _broker_ (Event Hub) deployed in Azure.

 2. The demo scenario may require the following ports for communication: 5671/5672 TCP.

-3. Subscriber will automatically exit after 30 seconds of listening for events.
-PLease do not close the console window before exit to let the application properly release resources when disconnected.
+3. **Subscriber** will automatically exit after 30 seconds of listening for events.
+PLease _do not close the console window_ before exit to let the application properly release resources when disconnected.

-4. The console application compiled with deployment will use environment variables configured with values during deployment such as Event Hub connection string and Azure Storage account connection string.
+4. The console application compiled with deployment will use environment variables configured with values during deployment such as Event Hub connection string and Azure Storage Account connection string.

-5. Event capture functionality starts automatically for 15 min only right after completion of the provisioning scenario.
+5. Event capture functionality _starts automatically for 15 min_ only right after completion of the provisioning scenario.
 If you want to restart event capturing you can do that manually from the Azure portal.
 </div>

 ***